fioprotocol/fiojs/README.md

 # createSharedCipher

-Encrypted Messages

-Alice sends a new_funds_request to Bob.
+The shared cipher class contains a secret used to encrypt and decrypt messages.
+For example, Alice sends a new_funds_request to Bob.
 In the `new_funds_request` there is a `content` field.
 The `content` field is encrypted by Alice and decrypted by Bob.

 ```js
 newFundsContent = {